semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

     or run a `wget` command to get it directly if you have the link to the script (right click, copy link address).
 So in my case:

     `wget https://repo.anaconda.com/miniconda/Miniconda3-py39_4.9.2-Linux-x86_64.sh`
 4. Run the script and follow the prompts.
-Make sure to run an init at the end of the prompts, or run it yourself.
+Make sure to say `yes` at the end of the prompts when it asks if you'd like to run a `conda init`, or run it yourself.

     ```
     bash ~/Miniconda3-latest-Linux-x86_64.sh
-    conda init
+    /[conda install directory]/bin/conda init
     ```

 5. Restart your Ubuntu terminal and confirm that conda has been configured properly.